 The recommended GLH for this course is 115 hours

 The qualification consists of 2 units:

-Within the Bookkeeping Transactions unit, there are 5 learning areas.
-The GLH for each learning area varies according to the level of content and/or complexity within that area, but in total, the GLH is 60.
-The same principle will apply to the Bookkeeping Controls unit.
+Within the Introduction to Bookkeeping unit, there are 5 learning areas.
+The GLH for each learning area varies according to the level of content and/or complexity within that area, but in total, the GLH is 65.
+The same principle will apply to the Principles of Bookkeeping Controls unit.

 Obviously, each student is unique in terms of preferred learning style and the number of hours available to devote to studying.
-For some, it may be easy to find 3 hours of peace and solitude during an evening whereas, for others, it might be more difficult, e.g. coming home each night from a full-time job along with various family commitments to contend with too!
+For some, it may be easy to find 3 hours of peace and solitude during an evening to commit to your AAT study hours whereas, for others, it might be more difficult, e.g. coming home each night from a full-time job along with various family commitments to contend with too!

-However, the minimum amount of studying you should allocate each week (on average) is 6 hours per week.
-Holidays and the unexpected occurrences crop up for all of us, but a good, regular study routine will generally produce the best results.
+However, the minimum amount of AAT study hours you should allocate each week (on average) is 6 hours per week.
+Holidays and unexpected occurrences crop up for all of us, but a good, regular study routine will generally produce the best results.

-Using the Foundation Certificate in Bookkeeping course (as per above), as an example, we have calculated how long this course is likely to take based on the following study hours per week:
+Using the Level 2 Certificate in Bookkeeping course (as per above), as an example, we have calculated how long this course is likely to take based on the following our AAT study hours per week:

 - 6 hours per week = 4.5 months

 - 8 hours per week = 3 months